spawnmarvel/learning-docker/2-azure-container-instance/Readme-container-registry.md

 * Build a container image using Azure Container Registry Tasks and deploy it to an Azure container instance.
 * Replicate the container image to multiple Azure regions.

+### Introduction to Azure Container Registry

+* Azure Container Registry is a managed Docker registry service based on the open-source Docker Registry 2.0.
+Container Registry is private, hosted in Azure, and allows you to build, store, and manage images for container deployments.
+* You can push and pull container images with Azure Container Registry using the Docker CLI or the Azure CLI.
+Azure portal integration allows you to visually inspect the container images in your container registry.
+* In distributed environments, you can use the container registry geo-replication feature to distribute container images to multiple Azure data centers for localized distribution.

+You can use Azure Container Registry Tasks to store and build container images in Azure.
+Tasks use a standard Dockerfile to create and store the container images in Azure Container Registry ***without the need for local Docker tooling.***

 https://learn.microsoft.com/en-us/training/modules/build-and-store-container-images/